lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/bestPractice.rst

 - An object that instructs EnergyPlus to activate the external interface.

-- EnergyPlus objects that read inputs of the FMU and send to EnergyPlus.
+- EnergyPlus objects that read inputs of the FMU and send the values to EnergyPlus.

-- EnergyPlus objects that read data from EnergyPlus and send to the outputs of the FMU.
+- EnergyPlus objects that read data from EnergyPlus and send the values to the outputs of the FMU.

-The code below shows how the objects will be in the idf.
+The code below shows how the objects will be in the IDF.
 To activate the external interface, we use:

    .. code-block:: text